BIGJRA/BIGJRA.github.io/rejuv.md

 Back in the Shellder room, head east onto the rooftop, this time following the path right through the dance room!

-Enter the window to the baby’s room, then follow the path down the stairs.
+Enter the window to the baby's room, then follow the path down the stairs.
 Try to exit the bottom door in the next room.
 After a conversation with Kanon return to the rooftop.
 Head back out the window at the bottom, then drop down the first spot on the roof you can from